Joan Cusack: Shameless

 In 2010, Cusack joined the Showtime drama/comedy Shameless as Sheila Jackson, the mother of Karen Jackson (Laura Slade Wiggins).
 The first season premiered on January 9, 2011, and had its first finale March 27, 2011.
 Cusack replaced actress Allison Janney, who portrayed the role in the first edit of the pilot episode.
 Janney took the role with the understanding the character would be less prominent on the show, but when producers decided to increase the character's screen presence, she was forced to pull out of the part to honor her series commitment on the ABC comedy Mr. Sunshine.
 Cusack has received critical acclaim for her performance, receiving Primetime Emmy Award for Outstanding Guest Actress in a Drama Series nominations in 2011, 2012, and 2013, as well as a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series in 2014 and 2015, winning in the later year.

 Personal life

-Cusack married attorney Richard Burke, President and CEO of Envoy Global, Inc. in 1996.
-They have two sons: Dylan John (b.
-1997) and Miles (b.
-2000).
-She discovered she was pregnant with her first child on her first day of shooting the movie Mr. Wrong (1996).
+Cusack married attorney Richard Burke in 1996 They have two sons: Dylan John and Miles.
 Cusack owns a home in Three Oaks Township, Michigan, and lives in Chicago, Illinois.

-In 2003, both Joan and her brother John signed the "Not in My Name" resolution (along with people such as Noam Chomsky and Susan Sarandon) opposing the invasion of Iraq.

 Since 2011, Cusack has owned Judy Maxwell Home, a gift shop in Old Town, Chicago.
 The shop is named for Barbra Streisand's character in What's Up Doc?, Cusack's favorite movie.